JackCmo14/Univeristy-Work/README.md

   As well as a project looking at how effective Deep Learning and Recurrent Neural Networks can be used to assist in Source Code Analysis.

-CMP-309 - Software Development for Mobile Devices - Grade TBD I developed an Android Application in Kotlin.
+CMP-309 - Software Development for Mobile Devices - Grade TBD I developed a simple note taking Android Application in Kotlin.